exzedik/prehrajto-video-download/README.md

- Simply put this command into the console and open the link
+ Simply put this command into the console while preview is paused

-    document.getElementsByClassName('jw-video jw-reset')[0].currentSrc;
+    window.location.replace(document.getElementsByClassName('jw-video jw-reset')[0].currentSrc);

 Then you can download the video by pressing the three dots at the bottom-right.